What the Federal Hospice Moratorium Means —

 At LifeTouch Health, we support efforts that protect the integrity of hospice care while ensuring patients continue to receive compassionate, high-quality services from trusted providers.

-Because Arkansas already has strong regulatory oversight in place, the state has largely avoided the widespread hospice fraud seen elsewhere in the country.
+Because Arkansas already has responsible regulatory oversight in place, the state has largely avoided the widespread hospice fraud seen elsewhere in the country.
+But it’s important that we keep these current safeguards in place.

 Commitment to Ethical, Compassionate Care